GLOBAL MARKETS-Coronavirus hopes propel stocks, euro higher

 By Marc Jones

-There was an added boost from commodity markets as oil climbed nearly 3% on supply cut hopes, while currency markets also came alive as a tumbling dollar saw the euro race out of a six-session rut of falls. /FRXO/R
+There was an added boost from commodity markets as oil climbed nearly 2.5% on supply cut hopes, while currency markets also came alive as a tumbling dollar sent the euro racing out of a six-session rut of falls. /FRXO/R

-Equities was were the main action was however.
-Japan's Nikkei .N225 followed up Wall Street's 7% surge on Monday .N with a 2% jump as its government promised a near $1 trillion stimulus package - equal to a fifth of its GDP.
+Equities were where the main action was however.
+Japan's Nikkei .N225 followed up Wall Street's 7% surge on Monday [nL1N2BU2BE ]with a 2% jump as its government promised a near $1 trillion stimulus package - equal to a fifth of its GDP.

-Europe quickly got in the swing of things too.
-The pan-European STOXX 600 index .STOXX climbed over 3% as the respective markets in London .FTSE, Frankfurt .GDAXI, Paris .FCHI and Milan .FTMIB all bounded higher. .EU
+Europe was in the swing of things too.
+The pan-European STOXX 600 index .STOXX climbed roughly 3% as the respective markets in London .FTSE, Frankfurt .GDAXI, Paris .FCHI, Milan .FTMIB, and U.S. futures, all bounded higher. .EU.N

 "A day does not a trend make, a week does not a trend make... but we think the market is bottoming out," said Jeff Mortimer, Director of Investment Strategy at BNY Mellon Wealth Management.